kipply/blog/blog/content/endorsed/transformer_inference_arithmetic.md

 There's even more latency that hasn't been factored in, for the same reason the softmax is memory bound, so is the multiplication of qk.
 The ReLU and dropout are also quite expensive.

 We can also tell the softmax here is not perfectly fused by counting the number of read-writes we should need.
 In theory it can just be one read and one write (the standard is uh, [four](https://arxiv.org/pdf/1805.02867.pdf) so I'm bullying a bit).
-For qk, it would be two reads and one write (in practice, the two reads can probably be saved).
+For qk, it would be two reads and one write (the two reads can probably be saved).
 The three to one ratio then, indicates that the softmax is doing more memory passes than is optimal.

 It's also worth noting that the percentage of time these operations take gets smaller quickly as model size increases as the memory will increase on the order of \\(d_\text{model}\\) while the flops increase on the order of \\({d_\text{model}}^2\\) — per layer.
 The paper is a 336M param model, \\(d_\text{model} = 1024, n_\text{layers} = 24\\).